kwerie/basic-haproxy-varnish-apache/README.md

 Balance options:

-- roundrobin: each server is used in turns
+- **roundrobin**: each server is used in turns
-- static-rr: similar to roundrobin, but it has no matter if you change the weight of a server
+- **static-rr**: similar to roundrobin, but it has no matter if you change the weight of a server
-- leastconn: chooses a server that has the least amount of connections
+- **leastconn**: chooses a server that has the least amount of connections
-- first: chooses the first server that provides a connection
+- **first**: chooses the first server that provides a connection
-- source: source IP address is hashed and divides by the total weight of the running srevers, this will redirect the user to the same server (while navigating between webpages etc.). this won't change unless a server goes down or up
+- **source**: source IP address is hashed and divides by the total weight of the running srevers, this will redirect the user to the same server (while navigating between webpages etc.). this won't change unless a server goes down or up
-- uri: you can redirect a user to a different backend if the user provides a special uri
+- **uri**: you can redirect a user to a different backend if the user provides a special uri
-- url_param: the URL parameter specified in argument will be looked up in the query string of each HTTP GET request.
+- **url_param**: the URL parameter specified in argument will be looked up in the query string of each HTTP GET request.
-- random: the user will be redirected to a random server
+- **random**: the user will be redirected to a random server
-- rdp-cookie: The RDP cookie <name> (or "mstshash" if omitted) will be looked up and hashed for each incoming TCP request.
+- **rdp-cookie**: The RDP cookie <name> (or "mstshash" if omitted) will be looked up and hashed for each incoming TCP request.
 Just as with the equivalent ACL 'req_rdp_cookie()' function, the name is not case-sensitive.
 This mechanism is useful as a degraded persistence mode, as it makes it possible to always send the same user (or the same session ID) to the same server.
 If the cookie is not found, the normal roundrobin algorithm is